arkopalbhattacharya/R-Basics-DataCamp-Assessments/README.md

 # R-Basics-DataCamp-Assessments
-### A compilation of basic R programming and concepts as seen on the DataCamp assessments.
+### A compilation of basic R programming concepts as seen on the DataCamp assessments.

 These are .RMD files that open as Notebooks in RStudio. https://rstudio.com/products/rstudio/